-What drew you to street photography initially?
+Harajuku, Tokyo What drew you to street photography initially?
 I was drawn to street photography from travelling, then seeing travel/documentary and street photographers on Flickr and Lensculture.
 I aspired to be braver and be more engaging when taking photos, like the photographers I admire.
 I still have quite some way to go though!
 Tibetan […]Read More

 Manga reader in the Kyoto subway What drew you to street photography?
 I started photography when I started traveling.
 Walking in cities that we do not know, has the effect of having eyes attracted and surprised by what we can see.
 This facilitates shooting and creativity.
 Also, I find that street photography can testify to […]Read More

 Curve Light What drew you to street photography initially?
 I started, like probably most other photographers, by testing different topics: Architecture, Weddings, Nature etc. However, I noticed rather quickly that those topics are too static in nature for me.
 Everything is so predictable.
 Then, randomness came to my rescue.
 In heavy rain, I wanted to […]Read More

-What drew you to street photography initially?
+I Protect Her, She Protects Me What drew you to street photography initially?
 I am fascinated by people, by human nature, by human diversity.
 Richard Powers, a celebrated American novelist, once said that the purpose of art is to remind us that there are an infinite number of options that we haven’t even considered yet. […]Read More

 Friends Will Be Friends What drew you to street photography initially?
 I was born and raised in Florence, Italy, but I moved to Los Angeles where I picked up photography in the early 80’s.
 I took extension classes at UCLA and started street photography because I needed to find a way to connect with the […]Read More

 Beauties in the Bus with Devil Horns What drew you to street photography initially?
 I have been into photography since I was a teenager.
 It began with landscapes, animals, trees, cities and buildings, but always people, too.
 Of course I started with my family, but there was this interest in people from beginning, depicturing faces […]Read More